morgango/honey/README.md

 Here are some “teachable moments” embedded in this project.

 * Using multiple data types for a single field in an Elasticsearch mapping
-* Enriching data in Logstash
+* Enriching data in Logstash with the Translate filter
 * Parsing a CSV in Logstash
 * Building Lat/Long data types in Logstash
 * Building IP data types in Logstash